How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 Conclusion

-The durability and strength of the foundation, the lack of water in the basement during the rainy season and snowmelt, the normal moisture content of the site and the “health” of green spaces depend on a properly designed and installed system of deep drainage and storm sewerage.
-Therefore, water disposal and drainage should be handled by specialists.
+The durability and strength of the foundation, the absence of water in the basement during the rainy season and melting snow, the normal moisture content of the area and the “health” of green spaces depend on a properly designed and installed deep drainage and storm sewer system.
+Therefore, drainage and drainage must be handled by specialists.

-Building a house is a responsible and very costly undertaking.
-Naturally, any owner wants the erected building to last as long as possible.
-And for this it is necessary to protect the foundation of the house from the destructive action of groundwater, that is, to build drainage.
-Consider how do-it-yourself drainage pipes are laid, what materials are used for this, and what nuances must be taken into account when doing this work.
+Building a house is a responsible and very expensive undertaking.
+Naturally, any owner wants the constructed building to last as long as possible.
+And to do this, it is necessary to protect the foundation of the house from the destructive effects of soil water, that is, build drainage.
+Let's look at how to lay drainage pipes with your own hands, what materials are used for this, and what nuances need to be taken into account when performing this work.

-The construction of drainage seems to many an optional event.
-In fact, protection from groundwater is very important.
-Properly built drainage helps keep basement damp and prevent the destruction of the materials from which the foundation of the house is built.
+The construction of drainage seems to many to be an optional event.
+In fact, protection from soil water is very important.
+Properly constructed drainage helps avoid dampness in the basement and prevents the destruction of the materials from which the foundation of the house is built.

-In addition, a drainage device may be necessary in a personal plot or in a country house, if high-lying waters interfere with the growth of trees and shrubs.
-Consider the main points of the construction of drainage systems.
+In addition, drainage installation may be necessary on a personal plot or in a country house if high-lying waters interfere with the growth of trees and shrubs.
+Let's consider the main points of constructing drainage systems.

 Before describing the construction technology, it is worth understanding what drainage is and in what cases its construction is necessary.
-So, drainage is a pipe system that is used to divert soil water from the foundation of a building, as well as to drain the site.
-When is drainage necessary?
+So, drainage is a system of pipes that is used to drain soil water from the foundation of a building, as well as to drain the site.
+In what cases is it necessary to build drainage?

 • If a building is being built that will have a basement.

-• If the site is initially swampy, or it has heavy and poorly water-permeable soils.
+• If the site is initially swampy, or the soil is heavy and poorly permeable to water.

-• If it is planned to make changes to the natural relief of the site - to level the sites, build artificial hills, etc.
+• If you plan to make changes to the natural topography of the site - level the sites, build artificial hills, etc.

-First of all, it is necessary to find out how deep the soil water is.
+First of all, it is necessary to find out how deep the soil waters lie.
 This can be done by studying the water level in nearby wells.
-The well, which is dug to a depth of 5-15 meters, is filled just to the level of groundwater.
-In addition, from the marks on the concrete walls of the well, one can understand how high the water rises during the flood period.
+The well, which is dug to a depth of 5-15 meters, is filled just to the groundwater level.
+In addition, from the marks on the concrete walls of the well you can understand how high the water rises during the flood period.

 Advice!
-The ideal solution for determining the level of soil water occurrence is a geodetic examination by a specialist.
+The ideal solution for determining the level of soil water is to conduct a geodetic examination by a specialist.

-Next, you need to decide on the type of drainage.
-The easiest way, of course, is to build an open drainage, that is, just dig trenches with a slope.
-However, such a solution will not decorate the site, so most owners choose a more time-consuming construction option.
+Next you need to decide on the type of drainage.
+The easiest way, of course, is to build an open drainage, that is, simply dig trenches with a slope.
+However, such a solution will not decorate the site, so most owners choose a more labor-intensive construction option.

 We select materials for construction